tinchou/Docs/aspnet/mvc/controllers/filters.rst

 -----
 Filter can be applied per-action method (via attribute) or via controller (via attribute), or in global filters collection.
 Scope also generally determines ordering.
 The filter closest to the action runs first; generally you get overriding behavior without having to explicitly set ordering.

+.. _authorization-filters:

 Authorization Filters
 ---------------------
 *Authorization Filters* control access to action methods, and are the first filters to be executed within the filter pipeline.
+They have only a before stage, unlike most filters that support before and after methods.
+You should only write a custom authorization filter if you are writing your own authorization framework.
+Note that you should not throw exceptions within authorization filters, since nothing will handle the exception (exception filters won't handle them).
+Instead, issue a challenge or find another way.
 They are covered in the :doc:`Security </security/index>` section of the documentation.

 Learn more about :doc:`/security/authorization/authorization-filters`.

+.. _resource-filters:

 Resource Filters
 ----------------
-*Resource Filters* implement...
+*Resource Filters* implement either the ``IResourceFilter`` or ``IAsyncResourceFilter`` interface, and their execution wraps most of the filter pipeline (only :ref:`authorization filters` run before them).

+.. _action-filters:

 Action Filters
 --------------